 - Translation: A specific type of coordinate transformation that involves shifting the origin without changing the orientation of the axes.
 Translation is used to move data without changing its shape or size.

 - Distance Metrics: Various methods for calculating the distance between two points in a coordinate system.
 These metrics often rely on the origin as a reference point.
-For example, the Euclidean distance between two points is calculated based on the differences in their coordinates relative to the origin.
+To give you an idea, the Euclidean distance between two points is calculated based on the differences in their coordinates relative to the origin.

 - Vector Algebra: The set of rules and operations that govern vectors in a vector space.
 As mentioned earlier, the origin serves as the zero vector in this space, and vector operations are defined with respect to it.